One thing on almost everyone's mind when they move to Florida is what the cost of living is like here.

 Most Expensive Places to Live in Florida

-By contrast, here are the 5 most expensive places I found.
+By contrast, here are some of the most expensive places I found.
 With the exception of the first one, I don't feel like the other ones are too terribly cost prohibitive.

 If you're thinking about retirement in the Florida Keys, I hope you don't think you're going to do it on a tight budget.
-In addition to Key West, I tried but could not find much cost of living relief in other popular places like Marathon (137.2), Islamorada (152.4), and Key Largo (160.2).
+In addition to Key West, I tried but could not find much cost of living relief in other popular places like Marathon, Islamorada, and Key Largo.

 Based on reputation, I honestly thought Naples would be more expensive than it is.
 It still makes the “most expensive” part of our list, but it doesn't seem too terrible to me.

-Here's a look at how all 25 cities on our best places list stack up with one another:
+Here's a look at how some other cities that are either on or have been on our best places list stack up with one another:

 City | Cost of Living Index |